 If the brand then continues to impress with regular, engaging content you’ll build up a sense of loyalty and probably opt for their products over the competition when making a purchase.

-In 2017, it’s more important than ever for ecommerce brands to have an engaging content marketing strategy.
+It’s more important than ever for ecommerce brands to have an engaging content marketing strategy.
 The relationship between media and buying decisions is only growing and it’s important online businesses are ahead of the game.

 Here’s a roundup of five ecommerce brands already nailing their ecommerce SEO strategy through content marketing.